-- A groundwater well was established approximately 170 metres to the east of Belmore Station to a depth of 5.9m below top of casing (bTOC).
-No groundwater was encountered within this well.
-No groundwater wells were established within proximity of the Hurlstone Park or Wiley Park Station sites; - "All groundwater samples reported one or more analysed metal (copper, mercury, nickel or zine) concentrations above the groundwater investigation level (GIL) for protecting freshwater aquatic ecosystems.
-These elevated heavy metal concentrations are likely representing the background levels of the groundwater aquifer in the investigation area and the Sydney basin": - Concentrations of TRH, BTEX, PAHs, OCP, OPP and PCB in all groundwater samples were below the adopted health screening criteria for commercial and industrial land use and the adopted GIL; and - pH of groundwater was between pH4.4 and pH 6.7.
+- Groundwater was identified in one well (BH153) to the east of Punchbowl Station, at a depth of 3.75m below ground level; - "All groundwater samples reported one or more analysed metal (copper, mercury, nickel or zine) concentrations above the groundwater investigation level (GIL) for protecting freshwater aquatic ecosystems.
+These elevated heavy metal concentrations are likely representing the background levels of the groundwater aquifer in the investigation area and the Sydney basin"; - Concentrations of TRH, BTEX, PAHs, OCP, OPP and PCB in all groundwater samples were below the adopted health screening criteria for commercial and industrial land use and the adopted GIL; and - pH of groundwater was between pH4.4 and pH 6.7.